 - 60. Flowering Potted Houseplants(s) (SF107) that are blooming for exhibition.
-Container may have one or more houseplants in container.
-Label with name for each plant.
+Containers may have one or more houseplants.
+Label with the name of each plant.
 Non-blooming plants will be disqualified. - 61.
 Foliage Potted Houseplant(s) (SF107) one variety of tropical or cacti or succulent plant.
-Label with name of plant. - 62.
+Label with the name of plant. - 62.
 Hanging Basket (SF107) of flowering and/or foliage houseplants.
-Container may have one or more houseplants in container.
-Label with name for each plant. - 63.
+Containers may have one or more houseplants.
+Label with the name of each plant. - 63.
 Dish Garden (SF107) an open/shallow container featuring a variety of houseplants excluding cacti and succulents.
-Label with name for each plant. - 64.
+Label with the name of each plant. - 64.
 Fairy or Miniature Garden (SF107) A miniature "scene" contained in an open container and featuring miniature or small, slow growing houseplants.
-The garden needs to have an imaginative theme and miniature accessories, i.e. bench, fence made from tiny twigs, small shell for a bath tub, etc. Label with name for each plant.
+The garden needs to have an imaginative theme and miniature accessories, i.e. bench, fence made from tiny twigs, small shell for a bathtub, etc. Label with the name of each plant.

 - 65. Desert Garden (SF107) An open/shallow container featuring a variety of cacti and/or succulents grown as houseplants.
-Label with name for each plant. - 66.
+Label with name of each plant. - 66.
 Terrarium (SF107)- A transparent container, partially or completely enclosed; sealed or unsealed.

-All 4-Her's enrolled in flower project or houseplants may exhibit in classes 901-903.
+All 4-H members enrolled in flower project or houseplants may exhibit in classes 901-903.

-901. Flowering container of outdoor flowering plants

-902. Floral Arrangements

-903. Seed Bombs - need to be put in a jar or decorative container
+- 901. Flowering container of outdoor flowering plants - 902.
+Floral Arrangements - 903.
+Seed Bombs need to be put in a jar or decorative container

 - 1. Container Grown Houseplants: The choice of container and soil quality will be considered in judging.
 Each houseplant must be identified by listing the names on the entry tag or on a card attached to the container.
 Identify each plant individually if more than one cultivar or variety.
 Houseplants should be grown in the display container for a minimum of six weeks.
 Plants grown as houseplants must be used.
 NebGuide G2205 "Guide to Growing Houseplants" and NebGuide G837 "Guide to Selecting Houseplants" includes a listing of common houseplants.
 Containers of annual flowers or annual plants (i.e. petunias, geraniums, impatiens) will be disqualified and will not be judged. - 2.
 Entries in Classes 60-66 must have been designed and planted by the 4-H member. - 3.
 Any container plant, (flowering or foliage potted houseplants, dish gardens, fairy or miniature gardens, desert gardens, or terrariums) shall be in containers no larger than 12 inches (use inside opening measurements) in any dimension of length or width.
 No combination of pots may be used.
-All potted plants are to be in a one pot container.
-Any container grown plant in Classes 60-66 that does not follow these guidelines will be dropped on ribbon placing. - 4.
-Classes 60-65 exhibitors must have and provide a saucer to catch drainage water.
-The 4-H members name, age, county, and years in the project(s) must be on the bottom or back of the container and saucer.
+All potted plants are to be in one pot container.
+Any container grown plant in Classes 60-66 that does not follow these guidelines will be lowered one ribbon placing. - 4.
+Classes 60-65 4-H member must have and provide a saucer to catch drainage water.
+The 4-H member's name, age, county, and years in the project(s) must be on the bottom or back of the container and saucer.